Packit-as-a-Service is a GitHub App that helps you continuously ensure that your project work in Fedora OS.

 Packit Service validates your pull requests by building your software in Fedora OS.
 Once the builds are done, Packit lets you know how to install the RPMs inside your environment so you can try the changes before merging them.

 Packit is also available as a CLI tool, so you can always try things locally on your own.
+Note that testing is not currently supported with the CLI tool.

 Once installed, you will see the “Packit-as-a-Service” GitHub application in your project settings.
 In the left sidebar, click “Integration & services” and you will see the application displayed there.